PetitPrinc3/Harvester/README.md

     Simply send a message containing one or more `1fichier.com` links to the Telegram group you created.
 The bot will process them and add them to the queue.

 3.  **View Logs**:
-    To see the live logs and the download progress bar, you can tail the container's logs:
+    If running with Docker, you can see the live logs and the download progress bar by tailing the container's logs:
     ```sh
     docker logs -f harvester-app
     ```
+    If running locally, the logs will appear directly in your console.

 ---